eric-rosen/lerobot_mujoco/README.md

 ```

 # Thank yous
 - Many thanks to the <a href="https://github.com/perezjln/gym-lowcostrobot">gym-lowcostrobot</a> project, which this repo has borrowed/inspired from to implement the Mujoco simulation and control of the the Koch arm.
+Specifically, the `assets` folder and gym environments are largely adapted from the original repo.

-# TODOS:
+# TODOS
-- make license and specify in pyproject.toml
-- make thanks to relevant libraries.
+- Put videos on the github repo readme